 The Peninsula, Manhattan (NYC)

 This stately Manhattan hotel not only delivers timeless luxury, but it houses one of New York City’s best indoor pools.
-This glass-enclosed stunner is part of the Peninsula’s spa, and while it does allow children accompanied by an adult, it’s more a serene getaway than a kiddie-friendly playground, so consider getting a sitter or staying here as a date-weekend splurge.
+Adding to the splash-worthy splendor is the experience of poolside dining!
+This glass-enclosed serene pool is part of the Peninsula’s spa, and while it does allow children accompanied by an adult, it’s more a serene getaway than a kiddie-friendly playground, so consider getting a sitter or staying here as a date-weekend splurge.

 Mohonk Mountain House, New Paltz (Hudson Valley)